Autoquark/dq1-unofficial-mod-editor/README.md

 ## Current Features
 * Edit basic mod info (title, description etc.)
-* Edit (but not add or remove) some parts of enemy type definitions.
+* Edit some parts of enemy type definitions (but not add or remove enemy types).
+* Preserves content in the mod directory that it does not understand, including comments in XML files.

 Note that this tool is in an alpha state.
 There may be bugs - backup your mod before opening.